English: Rum Berry, Gin berry, Orangeberry.

 Malayalam: Panal-പാണൽ.

-Ash Sheora or Ban Nimbu-Glycosmis Pentaphylla is an evergreen shrub or small tree, found in Western ghats, throughout Kerala and grow as a weed in the plantations, plane lands, pocket forests etc., branching, grows up to 3.5 meters in tall, bark is smooth and dark brown.
+Ash Sheora or Ban Nimbu-Glycosmis Pentaphylla is an evergreen shrub or small tree, found in Western ghats, throughout Kerala and grows as a weed in plantations, plane lands, pocket forests, etc., branching, grows up to 3.5 meters in tall, bark is smooth and dark brown.
 The leaves are simple, oblong-ovate imparipinnate, and alternate.
-Flowers are small, white, occurring in leaf axils as clusters.
-Fruits are berries, 1 cm across1 cm across, pulpy, globose, pink colored, seed single.
-The flowering and the fruiting period is October to May.
+Flowers are small, and white, occurring in leaf axils as clusters.
+Fruits are berries, 1 cm across 1 cm across, pulpy, globose, pink colored, seed single.
+The flowering and fruiting period is from October to May.
 The fruits are edible so it is cultivated for fruits.

 Leaf Arrangement